bristolmotorclub/autosolo-timing/README.md

 ### Prerequisites

-You'll need a Raspberry Pi to install the software on and at least one screen to display the results on!
+* You'll need a device (Windows/Linux) and at least one screen to display the results on!
+* Python 3

 ### Installing

-TBD...
+No installation yet.
+Run the server at the link above and run the trackside software at ./pi/livetiming.py

 ## Running the tests